Past Retrospectives: 2020 | 2019 | 2018 | 2017

 - PARTIAL CREDIT (110%/70%): Paneled at 3 cons, attended 5 open mic nights, 8(I think) monthly writer meetings, both 2 NaNo events (there were only 2 because of Covid), and I staffed Balticon, plus popped in to Zoom host once or twice for other events.
 AND!
 I presented on social media for 2 additional writers groups.

 - Reading – Read at least 36 books, at least half should be physical.

 - WIN!/Lose: I binged a LOT of romances this year, finally getting Kindle Unlimited.
 Some were novellas, although, I tried to add those in so a series counted for 1, but I read 184 books this year.
 Let’s hear it for escapism with HAEs!
 (Happily ever afters).
 Maybe 8 were physical.

 - Beta-Readers – Read no more than 3 fulls for others, get some beta readers for your own short stories, and keep up with Oddville press.

 - WIN: I read 2 fulls, and a couple shorts.
 I got readers for my stuff before I submitted them, and I kept up with slush reading for the Oddville Press until they closed down.
 (Although, slush reading isn’t beta reading, it’s fine that it’s here)

 - And give myself a pass if I don’t get anything accomplished in December.

 - What was that whole Vlogmas thing, Morgan?
-And read 4 more books?
-And wrote a short story?
+And hitting a really belated convention?

 - EXTRA CREDIT!!